Anshuman773/AirlineReservationSystem/README.md

+Here’s the revised project description with the inclusion of Hash Tables:

+---

-### Library Management System (LMS) | C, Linked List, LCS Algorithm
+### Library Management System (LMS) | C, Algorithms

 **July 2024**

 **Project Description:**
-- Developed a Library Management System (LMS) using C with Linked Lists to manage book records efficiently.
+- Developed a Library Management System (LMS) using C with advanced algorithms to manage and retrieve book records efficiently.
-- Implemented key functionalities including adding, updating, and deleting book records, as well as searching for books using various algorithms.
+- Integrated key functionalities including adding, updating, and deleting book records, and performing sophisticated searches based on various criteria.

+**Key Algorithms:**

-**Key Algorithm: Longest Common Subsequence (LCS)**
+**1. Longest Common Subsequence (LCS):**
-- Utilized the Longest Common Subsequence (LCS) algorithm to enhance search capabilities based on author and title criteria.
+- Utilized the Longest Common Subsequence (LCS) algorithm to improve search functionality based on author and title criteria.
-- The LCS algorithm compares characters between two strings to find the longest sequence that is common to both.
-This is particularly useful for fuzzy matching in search queries.
+- The LCS algorithm finds the longest sequence common to two strings, aiding in fuzzy matching and more flexible search queries.
-- The algorithm constructs a dynamic programming table to efficiently compute the LCS, providing an optimized search mechanism.
-- Time Complexity: O(m * n), where `m` and `n` are the lengths of the two input strings.
+- **Time Complexity:** O(m * n), where `m` and `n` are the lengths of the two input strings.

+**2. Hash Table:**
+- Employed a custom hash table for efficient data retrieval and management of book records.
+- Implemented a hash function to map book titles, authors, and ISBNs to unique indices within the hash table, enabling rapid access and update operations.
+- **Time Complexity:** O(1) average case for insertions, deletions, and lookups, assuming minimal collisions.

 **Automated Searching Function:**
-- Developed an automated search function that leverages the LCS algorithm to find books with similar titles or authors based on user input.
+- Developed an automated search function using the LCS algorithm for similarity-based queries and a hash table for exact matches.
-- The function dynamically adjusts the search results to display books with the closest matches, improving the accuracy and relevance of search results.
+- The function adjusts for similarities and efficiently retrieves relevant search results based on user input, enhancing the accuracy and speed of book retrieval.

 **Features:**
-- **Book Management:** Add, update, and delete book records using Linked Lists.
+- **Book Management:** Efficiently manage book records with capabilities to add, update, and delete entries.
-- **Search Optimization:** Integrate the LCS algorithm for improved search accuracy based on titles and authors.
+- **Search Optimization:** Implement LCS for fuzzy matching and hash tables for rapid exact searches.
-- **Automated Search:** Automate search processes to handle user queries effectively, providing relevant results based on similarity.
+- **Automated Search:** Combine LCS and hash table techniques to provide dynamic and accurate search results based on various search criteria.

 **Objective:**
-- Enhance the efficiency of search operations within the LMS by utilizing the LCS algorithm to manage and retrieve book records based on string similarity.
-This approach aims to improve user experience by offering accurate and relevant search results.
+- To enhance the LMS's search functionality and data management by leveraging both LCS for similarity matching and hash tables for fast data retrieval, thereby improving overall user experience and system efficiency.

 **Results:**
-- Implemented an effective search mechanism that supports fuzzy matching, optimizing data retrieval and enhancing the overall usability of the LMS.
+- Achieved a refined search mechanism that integrates LCS for flexible querying and hash tables for fast access, optimizing the retrieval of book records and providing accurate, relevant search results.

+---

+This description integrates both the LCS algorithm and hash table usage, highlighting their contributions to the system's efficiency and functionality.